 Invite them to buy something from you.

-Protesters chanted "The world is watching" as the Chicago Police Riot poured into America's living rooms via TV.
-Since the '68 DNC was only 25 minutes away, Mom feared they would literally be in our living room by morning.
-When the Weathermen blew up the Haymarket Police Memorial during the Days of Rage the following year, Mom sold the house and we moved 400 miles away to her hometown of Ironwood, Michigan.
+The Chicago Police Riot poured into America's living rooms via TV as protesters chanted, "The whole world is watching."
+With the '68 DNC only 25 minutes away, Mom feared they would literally be in our living room by morning.
+The Weathermen blew up the Haymarket Police Memorial during the Days of Rage the next year, so Mom sold the house in Franklin Park, and we moved 400 miles away to her hometown of Ironwood, Michigan.

 Culture Shock

-When a blizzard delayed our delivery until 4:35 pm, Mr. Smith told the driver "I'll see you in the morning, since there's no way this boy can unload 95 pieces of freight before five o'clock."
 This boy handed over the signed bill of lading at 4:59 with a mumbled "fuck you", confirming that my button must be labeled "DARE ME!"
-I declined his offer of sponsorship in the McLellan's Manager Training.
+I declined his offer of sponsorship in the McLellan's Manager Training but continued to learn from him.

 “To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.”